ehwan/R-Star-Tree/README.md

  - `parent`: The index of the parent node in the nodes array.

  The children of a node can be retrieved using the offset and size values.
 For leaf nodes (where level == leaf_level), the children array points to indices in the data array.
 For non-leaf nodes (where level < leaf_level), the children array points to indices in the nodes array.

+ ### Dealing with moving objects
+If you are dealing with moving objects, you can use `RTree::rebound( iterator )` function to update the bounding box of the given node.
+This function will recalculate the bounding box of all ancestors of the given node.
+Note that this function will not *rebalance* the R-Tree, so you may need to call `RTree::rebalance()` occasionally.
+`RTree::rebalance()` will reinsert all the data to the new R-Tree, to make the bounding box distribution more balanced.